prahou/teige/README.txt

 file is an image, resizes posted images to create a preview and optionally blurs the preview if flag -b is supplied.

+Every post has a unique ID which serves both as a url and a method of editing and removing a post.

+Information about each post is stored locally in $LOCAL, where teige stores variables for each post from which it rebuilds the gallery when used with -F or -e.

 Initialization
 ==============